 Fresh Water and Sanitation

-Have you ever wondered what it would be like for you and your family not to have access to a toilet or water?
+Ever wondered what it would be like to have no access to a toilet or water?

 It's hard to imagine..